-- the sale of shares to the underwriters; - transactions by any person other than Lennox relating to shares of common stock or other securities acquired in open market transactions after the completion of the offering of the shares; - the issuance or sale of shares of common stock pursuant to Lennox stock option plans existing on the date of completion of the offering; - the granting by Lennox of stock options and/or performance share awards pursuant to Lennox's existing employee benefit plans; or - the issuance of up to 5.4 million shares of common stock in connection with acquisitions.
+transactions by any person other than Lennox relating to shares of common stock or other securities acquired in open market transactions after the completion of our initial public offering of the shares;

+- the issuance or sale of shares of common stock pursuant to Lennox stock option plans existing on the date of completion of our initial public offering; - the granting by Lennox of stock options and/or performance share awards pursuant to Lennox's employee benefit plans; or - the issuance of up to 5,400,000 shares of common stock in connection with acquisitions.

 In the event that consent to a waiver of these restrictions is requested by Lennox or any such person, Morgan Stanley & Co.
-Incorporated will consider the specific facts and circumstances of the request in deciding whether to grant its consent.
+Incorporated will consider the specific facts and circumstances of the request in deciding whether to grant its consent